The Relative Fermionic Entropy in Two-Dimensional Rindler Spacetime: Computation via the reduced one-particle density operator

 \end{Lemma} \Proof A direct computation gives

-The last integral can be carried out with contours.
-In the case~$\ell>0$, we close the contour in the upper half plane.
-Then we need to take into account the poles at~$\beta=0, i\pi, 2 i \pi, \ldots$.
-All these poles are simple and have residues~$\pm 2$.
-Due to the principal value integral, the pole at~$\beta=0$ carries a relative factor one half.
+The last integral can be evaluated by contour integration.
+For $\ell > 0$, we close the contour in the upper half–plane, which requires taking into account the simple poles at $\beta = 0, i\pi, 2 i\pi, \ldots$, each with residue $\pm 2$.
+Because of the principal value prescription, the contribution of the pole at $\beta = 0$ is weighted by an additional factor of one half.
 We thus obtain

 Similarly, in the case~$\ell<0$ we close the contour in the lower half plane to obtain

 Combining all formulas gives the result. \QED